 However, there are a few systems that are made by companies who don’t handle their own processing.
 These include POS systems such as Harbortouch.

 Choose a Processor Before a Machine

 Unless you need a very specific feature or have your heart set on a particular machine, it’s a good idea to choose your processor first.
 That way, you can compare among many processors, finding the right fit for your business.
-You’ll be able to look for the lowest cost companies with the services you need.
+You’ll be able to look for the lowest cost companies with the services you need and leverage the competition to get the best pricing.
 From there, you’ll select a machine from the multiple options they support.